Baker Street tube station: The station today

-Baker Street station is the combination of three separate stations, with several booking offices throughout its operational years.
-There were major changes in 1891–93 and 1910–12.
-The first part is the Metropolitan line station, whose two platforms are now used by the Circle and Hammersmith & City lines.
-They are situated on a roughly east-to-west alignment beneath Marylebone Road, spanning approximately the stretch between Upper Baker Street and Allsop Place.
+Baker Street station is the combination of three separate stations, with several booking offices from different periods.
+There were major changes in 1891–1893 and 1910–1912.
+The earliest part are the two platforms now used by the Circle and Hammersmith & City lines which are situated on a roughly east-to-west alignment beneath Marylebone Road, spanning approximately the stretch between Upper Baker Street and Allsop Place.
 This was part of the original Metropolitan Railway from Bishop's Road (now Paddington (Circle and Hammersmith & City lines) station to Farringdon Street (now Farringdon) which opened on 10 January 1863.

 The platforms serving the main branch of the Metropolitan line towards Harrow and beyond are located within the triangle formed by Marylebone Road, Upper Baker Street and Allsop Place, following the alignment of Allsop Place.
-This station is the second section which was opened on 13 April 1868 by the Metropolitan & St. John's Wood Railway.
-This was later absorbed by the Metropolitan Railway, which is usually known to them as Baker Street East station.
+This station was the second section which was opened on 13 April 1868 by the Metropolitan & St. John's Wood Railway.
+This was later absorbed by the Metropolitan Railway and is usually known by the Metropolitan as Baker Street East station.

-The final section is the deep-level tube station of the Baker Street & Waterloo Railway (now part of the Bakerloo line), situated at a lower level beneath the site of Baker Street East, opened on 10 March 1906.
+The third and final section is the deep-level tube station of the Baker Street & Waterloo Railway (now part of the Bakerloo line), situated at a lower level beneath the site of Baker Street East, opened on 10 March 1906.
 This part of the station now contains four platforms, two each for the Bakerloo and Jubilee lines.

 This station is a terminus for some Metropolitan line trains, but there is also a connecting curve that joins to the Circle line just beyond the platforms, allowing Metropolitan line through services to run to Aldgate.
 The deep-level Bakerloo and Jubilee lines platforms are arranged in a cross-platform interchange layout and there are track connections between the two lines just to the north of the station.
 Access to the Bakerloo and Jubilee lines is only via escalators.